ipfs/kubo/README.md

 ## Getting Started
 To start using ipfs, you must first initialize ipfs's config files on your system, this is done with `ipfs init`.
-See `ipfs help init` for information on arguments it takes.
+See `ipfs help init` for information on the optional arguments it takes.
 After initialization is complete, you can use `ipfs mount`, `ipfs add` and any of the other commands to explore!

-NOTE: if you have previously installed ipfs before and you are running into problems getting it to work, try deleting (or backing up somewhere else) your config directory (~/.go-ipfs by default) and rerunning `ipfs init`.
+NOTE: if you have previously installed ipfs before and you are running into problems getting a newer version to work, try deleting (or backing up somewhere else) your config directory (~/.go-ipfs by default) and rerunning `ipfs init`.
+This will reinitialize the config file to its defaults and clear out the local datastore of any bad entries.

 ## Contributing